quorumcontrol/tupelo-js-sdk/example/timestamper/README.md

 listening on "localhost:50051".
 See the Tupelo.js README for more details if necessary before running this sample program.

+NOTE: restarting the local RPC server will wipe out all data, therefore existing registered chains will no longer work.
+Either remove the `.timestamp-identifiers` state file to get a clean slate, or simply register a new timestamp chain tree.

 #### Usage
 Once the RPC is running you can run three basic timestamping commands with stamper.js.
 After you register, you can save notes over time and display them in